CAMI-challenge/docker-camibase/README.md

 Interface
 ---------

-1. Three paths in the container are mounted to directories of the host system:

-	a) /dckr/mnt/in 	-- mounted as read-only, contains input files to the container

-	b) /dckr/mnt/ref	-- mounted as read-write, contains provided and user-generated reference data

-	c) /dckr/mnt/out	-- mounted as read-write, contains output files from the container
+1. Mount point of host system directories: /dckr/mnt

-2. One path contains shell scripts that can be executed (called "tasks"):
+2. Shell scripts that can be executed (called "tasks"): /dckr/etc/tasks.d/

-	/dckr/etc/tasks.d/

-3. A default process which is executed on the startup of the container.
+3. Default process which is executed on container startup: /dckr/bin/run

-	/dckr/bin/run

 Usage